ephralee/ephralee/README.md

 - 👋 Hi, I’m @ephralee
-- 👀 I’m interested in ... using tech to contribute to healthcare, activism, gaming
+- 👀 I’m interested in ... becoming a software engineer and using tech to contribute to healthcare, activism, gaming
-- 🌱 I’m currently learning ...
-HTML/CSS in a full-stack developer program with 100 Devs
+- 🌱 I’m currently learning ... responsive media for HTML/CSS with 100 Devs
 - ✨ I'm currently playing...
-Valorant, Zelda TOTK, Catan
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Horizon:Zero Dawn.

 -
 -
 <!---